Chief Sealth’s Career Connected News 3/16/26

 World Relief Western Washington is an organization focused on creating pathways for refugees and immigrants to reconnect with their personal joys and goals for the future.
 The Equity & Sustainability Internship offers paid opportunities for high school students passionate about sustainable community development.

-Fill out this Interest Form and apply by February 1st.
+Fill out this Interest Form and apply asap.

 Contact eleanor@foodforest.ngo if you want to join!